Skip to main content

 Members of IPWMAN:

-How does an agency request aid?
+How does an agency request mutual aid?

 1. The requesting agency assesses the extent of the event to determine what type of assistance is needed.